Angles Of A Regular Decagon

 Constructing a Regular Decagon

 Constructing a regular decagon requires a slightly more complex approach than constructing simpler polygons like squares or hexagons.
-One common method involves using a compass and straightedge to create a regular pentagon (5-sided polygon) first, then using its properties to construct the decagon.
-This method relies on the relationship between the angles of a pentagon and a decagon, specifically the fact that the central angle of a regular pentagon is twice the central angle of a regular decagon.
+Because of that, one common method involves using a compass and straightedge to create a regular pentagon (5-sided polygon) first, then using its properties to construct the decagon.
+So naturally, this method relies on the relationship between the angles of a pentagon and a decagon, specifically the fact that the central angle of a regular pentagon is twice the central angle of a regular decagon.
 The detailed steps are quite involved and beyond the scope of this introductory article, but resources covering geometric constructions will provide detailed instructions.

 Applications of Decagons and their Angles